inanevin/LinaVG/README.md

 # Thread-safety

-LinaVG is thread-safe as long as the [Threading](https://github.com/inanevin/LinaVG/wiki/13-Threading) guidelines are followed.
-Only functions that are not thread-safe at the moment are those used for loading fonts, which require wrapping around a mutex.
+LinaVG is thread-safe as long as no multiple threads modify the same LinaVG::Drawer object.
+Only global functions are not thread-safe at the moment are those used for loading fonts, which require wrapping around a mutex.

 # Features